-Examining the unpopulated locations in each of the five domains shows varied relationships.
-For example, the land area surrounding Qatar (Figure 9a), San Francisco (Figure 9b), and the Iraqi Oil Wells (Figure 9e) shows a slight positive correlation between DNB radiance and SZ indicating that these locations are, on average, brighter when viewed from an oblique angle than when viewed from directly above.
-In the Las Vegas domain (Figure 9c) there is a slight negative correlation indicating that the land surface in this domain is on average brighter when viewed from above than when viewed from an oblique angle.
+oblique angle than when viewed from directly above.
+In the Las Vegas domain (Fig. 9c) there is a slight negative correlation, indicating that the land surface in this domain is on average brighter when viewed from above than when viewed from an oblique angle.
 These differences may be indicative of differences in the scattering properties of the land surface in each of these domains.
 This is further evidenced by the two regions to the north of Las Vegas that show stronger negative correlation than the rest of the domain, indicating that they may have different scattering properties.
-The land surface in the St. George domain (Figure 9d) has both small positive and negative correlations with SZ due to the rugged and varied terrain surrounding St. George.
+The land surface in the St. George domain (Fig. 9d) has both small positive and negative correlations with SZ due to the rugged and varied terrain surrounding St. George.

-In all domains water shows a positive correlation to SZ.
-Near sources of anthropogenic light emission this positive correlation can be explained by reflection of the anthropogenic light off of the water surface towards the satellite.
+In all domains water shows a positive correlation with SZ.
+Near sources of anthropogenic light emission this positive correlation can be explained by the reflection of anthropogenic light off the water surface towards the satellite.
 However, water surfaces more removed from populated areas still exhibit some positive correlation between DNB radiance and SZ.
-This effect is discussed in Section 5.3.
+This effect is discussed in Sect.
+5.3.

 More to the point for future retrieval algorithms, populated locations exhibit both positive and negative relationships.
 Positive relationships, which indicate that a location appears brighter when viewed from an oblique angle, are seen in areas with less vertical building development such as St. George and the outlying areas of larger cities.
-More densely populated areas such as portions of Doha, the Financial District in San Francisco, and the Las Vegas Strip have negative correlations indicating that they appear brighter when viewed from above.
-These differences are likely due to a number of different factors including a higher prevalence of vertical emissions from buildings, street lights, and advertisements in dense areas and tall buildings obscuring light when viewed from oblique angles.
+More densely populated areas such as portions of Doha, the Financial District in San Francisco, and the Las Vegas Strip have negative correlations, indicating that they appear brighter when viewed from above.
+These differences are likely due to a number of different factors including a higher prevalence of vertical emissions from buildings, streetlights, and advertisements in dense areas and tall buildings obscuring light when viewed from oblique angles.

-Other anthropogenic features that appear brighter when viewed from above include those that contain significant downward pointing light sources.
-These include the lighted highways that crisscross Qatar (linear red features in Figure 9a), bridges across the San Francisco Bay, large parking lots like those in strip malls (blue arrows in Figure 9c), and large industrial and commercial facilities (e.g. airports).
+Other anthropogenic features that appear brighter when viewed from above include those that contain significant downward-pointing light sources.
+These include the lighted highways that crisscross Qatar (linear red features in Fig. 9a), bridges across the San Francisco Bay, large parking lots like those in strip malls (blue arrows in Fig. 9c), and large industrial and commercial facilities (e.g., airports).